 If you do not agree with the refund policy please do not enter the event.

-The organisers reserve the right to modify, at any time, the course or aid station locations listed on the course.
+Race management reserve the right to modify, at any time, the course or aid station locations listed.

 Yes the race is a qualifier for UTMB.